China says it will defend interests if US harms trade ties

 "Chinese companies operating in the United States do not face this pressure."

-(Reporting by Michael Martina; Additional reporting by David Stanway in Shanghai; Editing by Michael Perry, Robert Birsel)
+(Reporting by Michael Martina; Additional reporting by Ben Blanchard, and David Stanway and John Ruwitch in Shanghai; Editing by Michael Perry, Robert Birsel)